MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/overview.md

 Here are a few things you can use Windows Admin Center for:

 - **Simplify server management** Manage your servers and clusters with modernized versions of familiar tools such as Server Manager.
-Install in under five minutes and manage servers in your environment immediately, no additional configuration required.
+Install in under five minutes and manage servers in your environment immediately, no extra configuration required.
 For details, see [What is Windows Admin Center?](understand/what-is.md).

 - **Work with hybrid solutions** Integration with Azure helps you optionally connect your on-premises servers with relevant cloud services.
 For details, see [Azure hybrid services](azure/index.md)